-A scholar who has written extensively on emerging issues in educational reform, particularly special education and leadership development, Roach successfully lead Bank Street College to its initial National Council for Accreditation of Teacher Education (NCATE) accreditation, oversaw the expansion of online and professional development programming there, and created partnerships and programs with institutions in the United States and abroad.
+Virginia Roach assumed the position of Dean of the Graduate School of Education (GSE) at Fordham University in 2015.
+A scholar who has written extensively on emerging issues in educational reform, particularly special education, teacher and leadership development, Roach works to expand faculty research and international partnerships while launching a newly designed EdD program utilizing the CPED approach.
+Prior to joining Fordham University, Roach was Dean of the Graduate School of Education of Bank Street College (2011-2015).
+There, she successfully led Bank Street College to initial National Council for Accreditation of Teacher Education (NCATE) accreditation, oversaw the expansion of online and professional development programming, and created partnerships and programs with institutions in the United States and abroad.
 She also emphasized new approaches for developing teachers and leaders to serve effectively in diverse educational settings.
 She was an associate professor of education at George Washington University from 2004 to 2011, where she chaired the Department of Educational Leadership, taught masters and doctoral-level courses, and directed more than 30 dissertation in the field.
-In 2013, she was lauded with the William J. Davis Research Award for Outstanding Scholarship from the University Council for Educational Administration; her professional contributions include service as editor of Educational Planning from 2009 to 2011 and membership on the boards of the the International Society of Educational Planning and the United Nations International School.
+In 2013, she was lauded with the William J. Davis Research Award for Outstanding Scholarship from the University Council for Educational Administration; her professional contributions include service as editor of Educational Planning from 2009 to 2011, program development assistance at BRAC University in Bangladesh, and membership on the boards of the International Society of Educational Planning, CPED, and the United Nations International School.

 Valerie Kinloch, PhD, Ex-Officio